giry-dev/mangrove-docs/docs/strat-lib/guides/HowToImplement.md

 * decision to renege on trade
 * every moves that are needed to bring liquidity promised to the taker.

-The offer logic in `makerExecute` **should** be gas bounded since an out-of-gas exception will lead to Mangrove transfering your whole %%provision|provision%% to the taker as a %%bounty|bounty%%.
+The offer logic in `makerExecute` **should** be gas bounded since an out-of-gas exception will lead to Mangrove transferring your whole %%provision|provision%% to the taker as a %%bounty|bounty%%.

 **Must** be in `makerPoshtook`:
 * any write action to the %%offer list|offer-list%% to which the currently executed offer belongs.